azsk/AzTS-docs/MMA Removal Utility/README.md

 ## MMA Removal Utility Deprecation Notice

 The AzTS MMA Discovery and Removal Utility has been deprecated.
-We recommend you to try out new options suggested by Product team to remove MMA extension which is available [here](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-mma-removal-tool).
+We recommend you to try out new utility suggested by Product team to remove MMA extension which is available [here](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-mma-removal-tool).